PierreMasselot1/Material-Switching-Unit/Build_guide_MSU.md

 ## **Working on**

-As I said this not a final version and I am working on multiple improvements.
-First off, use interface on the lcd to be easily able to load in new filaments, select a specific filament when working with a single extruder print.

-I am also working on a filament sensor which would help a lot with filament load failures, filament jams, filament slipping in the extruder and would help a lot with the success rate of multicolor and single-color prints.
+I am working on a filament sensor which would help a lot with filament load failures, filament jams, filament slipping in the extruder and would help a lot with the success rate of multicolor and single-color prints.

-Servomotor controlled idler: no need for homing, more board compatibility since no stepper drivers required
+Servomotor controlled idler: needs testing and design improvements

 A lot of nice to have features and complex multi-material 3d designs to demonstrate the capabilities of such multi-material upgrades, using different materials as well as some that are not supposed to bond well together (I have a few ideas of 3d printing processes that could fix that).